Voog/wysihtml/README.markdown

 ## Development

-wysihtml can be built using Grunt.
-Installation instructions for [Grunt can be found here](http://gruntjs.com/getting-started).
-Once you have it installed, wysihtml can be built by simply running

-    grunt
+wysihtml can be initialized and built using node package manager:

+    npm install
+    npm run build

-This builds both minified and development versions, including one with toolbar support.
+This adds dependencies (first line) and builds both minified and development versions (second line), including one with toolbar support.

 ## Contributors